 Camden welcomed the pilot pool approach as a step towards wider devolution.
 We have strongly supported the principle that Councils should retain more funding generated locally as part of our advocacy of wider devolution as a means of improving outcomes by moving decisions closer to the residents and businesses they effect.
 We argue that services that have a direct relationship to business should be transferred to councils including services that can help tackle key infrastructure challenges, including housing, transport and digital connectivity.
 In turn, we are creating a circular economy by encouraging greater participation of SMEs through our procurement processes.

-The 2019 Spending Round announced that the implementation of a new model for Business Rates would be deferred again, to April 2021, creating more uncertainty around local authority finances in the medium term.
-While Local Authorities will continue to benefit from a share of business rates above an agreed baseline, the retention rate for London will reduce from 75% to 67% of income above the baseline with the GLA keeping 37% and councils keeping 30%.
+The 2019 Spending Round announced that the implementation of a new model for Business Rates would be deferred again, to April 2021, however on the 28 April 2020 the Government confirmed that the review of relative needs and resources and the move to 75% business rates retention will no longer be implemented in April 2021 creating more uncertainty around local authority finances in the medium term.
+Whilst London Councils have agreed to continue with the current pooling arrangements in 2021/22 to benefit from a share of business rates above an agreed baseline, the retention rate for London will remain at 67% of income above the baseline with the GLA keeping 37% and councils keeping 30%.

 If the Council operated outside of a business rates pool, it would be required to pay a 50% levy on the business rates income growth it retained.
 However, London Councils Leaders’ Committee have agreed in principle to support a pool for London under the 67% retention rates.
 The benefit of a London wide pool would be that collectively, London would pay a lower levy rate on growth than the individual authorities would if they operated outside of the pool.